 Consider assuming alternatives that actively contribute to creating a relaxed sleep environment.
 Herbal teas, such as chamomile or peppermint, are honored for their calming effects on the nervous system.
 Chamomile, well-known for its calming effects, contains combinations that interact with brain receptors, causing relaxation and reducing anxiety.
 Similarly, peppermint tea provides digestive advantages, helping to reduce discomfort that could disturb a peaceful night’s sleep.

-3 Hours Before Sleep: No Food or Alcohol:
+3 Hours Before Sleep

 Consuming a large meal close to bedtime can lead to discomfort and indigestion, hindering your ability to relax and fall asleep.
 The body’s metabolic processes work more efficiently when we are awake and active, and raising food too close to bedtime can disrupt this natural rhythm.
 Additionally, certain foods may stimulate the production of neurotransmitters or hormones that can interfere with the sleep cycle.
 Alcohol, often consumed in the evening, can have calming effects initially but may disrupt the later stages of sleep, leading to a less restful night.